Anusha-raju/MNIST-CNN/README.md

 ## Methodolgy

-To stepwise build the architecture of the CNN model to predict the hand written digit image from MNIST.
+To progressively construct the architecture of the CNN model for predicting handwritten digit images from the MNIST dataset.

 ***The process is divided into 3 parts/steps:***

-All the parts follow the following code exceution steps:
+All the parts follow the following code execution steps:

 1. Applying *Transformations* on Data